zicat/astatine/docs/astatine_streaming_sql.md

 ## CREATE VIEW FROM

-`CREATE VIEW identity FROM identity2` support to create a view from stream.
+`CREATE VIEW identity FROM identity2` support to create a view from a stream named identity2.

 ```sql
 CREATE TABLE source (